marhan/spring-boot-micrometer-sample/README.md

 This script will build the Spring Boot project via **Gradle** and build the whole docker environment via **Docker Compose**.

-# Stop and destroy all containers with its volumes
+# Stop and destroy all containers with its volumes manually

 ```bash
 docker-compose stop && docker-compose rm -f -v